digital-land/digital-land.info/README.md

 This will save you lots of broken builds and subsequent "lint fix" commit messages.

 Run integration tests

+Assuming you have setup a test database, you can run:

 ```
 make test